Frequently asked questions

 X and Wayland are very much focused at the hardware level, with very minimal presentation capabilities (requiring applications to do much of the heavy lifting themselves), while Hipe is focused on high-level rendering and mediation among processes.

 Will my existing applications work in Hipe?

-No. Hipe's presentation model is very different to that of traditional window systems.
+No, and that's the point.
+Hipe's presentation model is very different to that of traditional window systems.